pauldcs/xdp/readme.md

-# Usage

-Listen well, young hunter!
+# Listen well, young hunter

 To unlock the enigmas concealed within a file's essence, wield the `xdp` command, and bestow upon it the name of the file.